furkansylyc/TipNotebook/README.md

 # Tip Recorder 💰

-A modern Android application built with Kotlin and Jetpack Compose for tracking and managing tips across multiple currencies.
+A modern Android app for tracking tips with multi-currency support and automatic TRY conversion.

 ## Features ✨